Subject Specific Intent Statements

-At Park Lane School our curriculum is designed to offer our students a wide range of learning experiences including the National Curriculum.
-Our wider curriculum focuses on student’s individual needs in order to prepare them for the next stages in their education through to adulthood.
+At Park Lane School, our curriculum is designed to offer our students a wide range of learning experiences in all subjects.
+We differentiate the National Curriculum by presenting it in a multisensory, engaging, sequential and meaningful way; this gives students knowledge of the wider world in order to prepare them for next stages in their education through to adulthood.
+Our delivery of the National Curriculum encompasses these key skills:

 - Communication, Literacy and Numeracy skills